rennomarcus/ember-highlightjs-shim/README.md

 }
 ```

-You can impor the themes in your config/environment.
+You can import a theme in your config/environment.
 Example of how to import a theme in your `ENV` object:

 ```
 let ENV = {
-  highlightThemes: [
-    'atom-one-dark'
+  highlightTheme: 'atom-one-dark'
-  ]
 }
 ```

+The default theme is 'atom-one-dark'.
+You can find the list of themes [here](https://highlightjs.org/static/demo/)
 ## Running Tests

 * `npm test` (Runs `ember try:each` to test your addon against multiple Ember versions)